 - Web app

 - an app for Android

 We know technologies vary from project to project.
-And different teams can propose different implementation paths for the same goal.
+And different teams can propose to make a social media app using different implementation paths for the same goal.
 It all depends on budget, requirements, and the development team’s technological focus.

 A social media app can be based on a different technological stack to attain a balance between timeline, expenses, and app maintainability.
 For best results and no delays, discuss the possible tech stack in advance with the development team.
-This way, you ensure app compatibility with future changes as well as an extended lifecycle.
+This way, you will create a social media app that will be compatible with future changes as well as have an extended lifecycle.

-An important note: whether you choose to go with Web or opt for a mobile social media app, make sure the app works fast and flawlessly on both Android and iOS devices.
+An important note: whether you choose to go with Web or opt for a mobile social media app, make sure you make a social media app that works fast and flawlessly on both Android and iOS devices.
 Either you use a mobile-first approach or you lose your audience.

 An experienced team is key for timely delivery of required features.